 The disc is moved to the reverse brick mark, away from the end zone of attack.
 The offense is given 30 seconds to set up anywhere on the playing field.
-After all offensive players have assumed STATIONARY positions, the defense has an additional 20 seconds to match up and check the disc in with a new stall count.
+After all offensive players have assumed stationary positions, the defense has an additional 20 seconds to match up and check the disc in with a new stall count.
 Give appropriate time warnings to both teams.
 If the defense prefers, they can elect to leave the disc where it was when play stopped - in this case no set-up is allowed, and the stall count resumes as if an uncontested offensive violation had been called, once teams are ready.
+If both the Misconduct Penalties are to be simultaneously applied to both the offense and defense, neither Misconduct Penalty is enforced.